strayMat/causal-ml-course/slides/flexible_models.typ

   == Deep neural networks (deep learning)
   Iterative layers of parametrized basis functions: eg. $bb(1)[w X + b >= 0]$\
   Trainable by gradient descent: each layer should be differentiable.\
-  Training thanks to backpropagation ie. automatic differentiation and gradient methods.
+  Training with backpropagation ie. automatic differentiation and gradient methods.
 ]